polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

 ## Sending signed transactions

-1. In your pallet, call the hook for off-chain workers as follows:
+1. In your pallet, call the hook for offchain workers as follows:

    ```rust
    #[pallet::hooks]